multani/gcp-changelog/content/google-distributed-cloud--software-only--for-vmware/index.md

 ### Announcement

 Google Distributed Cloud (software only) for VMware 1.31.900-gke.38 is now available for [download](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/downloads).
 To upgrade, see [Upgrade a cluster](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/upgrading).
-Google Distributed Cloud 1.31.900-gke.38 runs on Kubernetes v1.31.12-gke.200.
+Distributed Cloud 1.31.900-gke.38 runs on Kubernetes v1.31.12-gke.200.

-If you are using a third-party storage vendor, check the [GDC Ready storage partners](https://cloud.google.com/anthos/docs/resources/partner-storage) document to make sure the storage vendor has already passed the qualification for this release.
+If you are using a third-party storage vendor, check the [GDC Ready storage partners](https://cloud.google.com/kubernetes-engine/enterprise/docs/resources/partner-storage) document to make sure the storage vendor has already passed the qualification for this release.

 After a release, it takes approximately 7 to 14 days for the version to become available for use with [GKE On-Prem API clients](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/cluster-lifecycle-management-tools): the Google Cloud console, the gcloud CLI, and Terraform.